preichenberger/preichenberger.github.io/_posts/2012-10-06-thor-subcommands-and-formatting.md

 We have a project that has CLI to perform a number of functions.
 In Ruby, optparse is pretty good, but we wanted subcommands similar to Heroku''s wonderful client.
 Enter [Thor](https://github.com/wycats/thor 'Thor').
-Thor maps add command line arguments to class methods.
+Thor maps command line arguments to class methods.
 It wasn''t entirely clear how to do subcommands from the docs, but here''s how to use subcommands in Thor.

 ### Setup your subcommand (example):